 Around 18h I have a decent dinner with the usual Ramen and a Dr. Pepper I was still carrying.
 Hike out at 19h sharp.
 The goal is to hike at least 100 km.

 Start out with a climb in the Mt.
 Hood wilderness while it's still light.
-Soon after I enter some sense forests and have to turn on my headlight.
-Hiking alone through 9 hours of complete darkness in the forests of Oregon should be an experience.
+Soon after I enter a very dense forest and have to turn on my headlight.
+Hiking alone through 9 hours of complete darkness in the forests of Oregon is quite the experience.

 A bit before midnight I pass the crossroads te the Olallie Lake Resort.
 Roadrunner and Autopilot made it here today and left me an encouraging note by the trail.
 Right after I take the wrong trail.
 After a 5 minute detour, I am back on trail and feel ready to tackle the rest of the night.
 Every now and then, I stop for a few minutes to put my feet up at a log.
 It's dark and quiet when I turn off my headlight.
 Dead silent.
 No bugs or birds, no deer crashing through the woods.
 Luckily also no mountain lions creeping up behind me.
 Just silence.